 There can be few employees or managers who are surprised that the annual appraisal approach is itself under review.
 Business objectives change throughout the year, and employees need to adapt to new goals and new directions.

-The move towards what is known as Continuous Performance Management is long overdue - and its principles are being adopted by companies large and small.
+The move towards Continuous Performance Management is long overdue - and its principles are being adopted by companies large and small.

 But what is Continuous Performance Management?